How To Plan A Cheap City Break In Spain

 If you’re interested in a specific restaurant try Restaurantes.com (available in English) to see if there’s a discount available and reserve without prepaying.

 And don’t forget that most restaurants offer a fixed-price Menu del Dia; if the restaurant is a bit more exclusive this many be called “Menu Ejecutivo“.

 First stop: The local tourist office.
 It’s always a good place to visit when you arrive and they should be able to inform you about free events.

 Download Google Trips for an easy way to plan your daily walks, it can be used offline too.

 Sign up for a free city tours via Feel the City in Granada, Seville and Madrid.
 Find more on Google: input your chosen city and “free” or “cheap” and see what turns up!

 Under 31’s get discounts with a Youth Card at museums.
 If you don’t qualify for a Youth Card, check online which days museums have free entry.
 Families with 3 or more kids should make sure they have the Familia Numerosa card and ask if a discount is available.

-You’ll see lots of ads for City Cards, but you’ll have to calculate whether they’re worthwhile (eg Madrid Card or Barcelona Card) – it all depends on your plans.
+You’ll see lots of ads for City Cards, but calculate whether they’re worthwhile.
+It all depends on your plans.

-Visiting theme parks, zoos, or similar can be expensive so check out the offers at Tixalia; no commission and you can change your ticket dates at no cost.
-Get an exclusive 5% discount with our code TXLMONEYSS20XX.
+Visiting theme parks, zoos, or similar can be expensive use our exclusive 5% discount at Tixalia; no commission and you can change your ticket dates at no cost.